Crystal Chicklet-Style Art Deco Earrings

 These stunning 1920s Art Deco earrings combine square-cut and round chicklet-style crystals in graduating sizes.
 They sparkle beautifully while they swing!
 The screw-backs are marked sterling, but I cannot say whether the metal that frames each stone is as well.
 These all-original screw-back earrings are beautifully made, nonetheless.
 Please note that these earrings can be modified for pierced ears.
 Scroll down to see several Art Deco pieces to wear with these earrings.

-This variation of a 1920s-1930s Art deco chicklet necklace is fashioned from deep citrine glass stones and crystals in the shape of parallelograms.
+- ArchivesThis necklace is a variation of the typical Art Deco chicklet style.
+Instead of square-cut stones, this one is fashioned from deep-citrine-glass and crystals in the shape of parallelograms.
 The stones are set in unmarked silver-tone frames.
-The combination of colors and the shape of the stones make this piece unique and easy to wear.
+Some of the crystals have tiny corner chips, but they are not visible when the necklace is worn.
+The combination of colors and the shape of the stones make this jewel unique and versatile.
 Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.USD$245.00

-Faceted, long amethyst glass stones are separated by trios of faceted crystals collet-set in decorative mounts in this classic 1920s Art Deco necklace.
+- ArchivesFaceted, long amethyst glass stones are separated by trios of faceted crystals collet-set in decorative mounts in this classic 1920s Art Deco necklace.
 The stones are all open-back to allow for the maximum reflection of light.
 The settings for the three crystals closest to the spring-ring clasp have plain edges – they were added to lengthen the original 14.5 inch necklace.
 This necklace may be sterling, but it is unmarked (except for the clasp).
-The gorgeous necklace was part of my personal collection.
-You can wear this lovely piece with several of my Art Deco earrings and bracelets – scroll down to see a selection.
+This gorgeous piece was part of my personal collection.
+Scroll down to see a selection of Art Deco earrings and bracelets to wear with this lovely necklace.USD$295.00

-- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThe design and construction of this citrine glass and crystal tiered Art Deco necklace, a variation on the chicklet style, is first class.
-Deep yellow/golden square-cut glass stones alternate with oblong crystals to form the necklace and tiered center piece.
-Round dangling citrine glass stones add the movement that was so essential in this era.
+- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThe design and construction of this tiered necklace, a variation on the 1920s chicklet-style, is first class.
+Golden yellow, square-cut glass stones alternate with oblong crystals to form the necklace and tiered centerpiece.
+Round dangling citrine-glass stones add the movement that was so essential in the Art Deco era.
 All of the stones are faceted and mounted in decorated, silver-tone metal.
-This divine necklace, which I initially purchased for myself, closes with a spring-ring clasp.
-I have a number of Art Deco earrings and bracelets to wear with this necklace – scroll down to see them.
+The construction makes me think this piece was made in Europe.
+This divine jewel, which I initially purchased for myself, closes with a spring-ring clasp.
+Scroll down to see a number of Art Deco earrings and bracelets to wear with this piece.USD$395.00

-Although unmarked, the design and quality of this 1920s-1930s Art Deco chrysoprase (glass?) and crystal chicklet-style necklace makes me think it's German.
-The faceting of the crystals is phenomenal, and the mountings of the stones are highly-decorated.
-The metal stone frames and links may be sterling, although they are unmarked.
-This gorgeous piece from my personal collection closes with an older spring-ring clasp.
-Scroll down to see Art Deco earrings and bracelets to wear with this necklace.
+- Vintage Necklaces, 1930s Jewelry, Unsigned JewelryThis chrysoprase green necklace has rectangular-shaped stones that alternate with square crystals.
+All are mounted on linked silver-tone frames, in the style of Art Deco chicklet necklaces.
+Although unmarked, the design and quality of this jewel make me think it was made in Germany.
+The faceting of the crystals is superb, the mountings of the stones are highly-decorated, and the weight is substantial.
+This gorgeous piece from my personal collection closes with a spring-ring clasp.
+Scroll down to see Art Deco earrings to wear with this classic jewel.USD$495.00